Caellian/blog/2024/rust_metaprogramming.md

 }
 ```

+This is almost like a function body, but (luckily) we don't actually need to
+perform any operations other than mapping input types to the `Value` result.

 You'll notice I'm implementing the method for a tuple of method and arguments
-(in this case a single one), that's because there's no other way of passing
+(in this case a single one), that's because implementing `Apply` requires us to
-compile time information into `Apply`:
+use up all the generics that are requested in either the trait type or the
+target type.
+Additionally:

 - If we tried storing `T` as a generic on `Apply`, we wouldn't be able to invoke
-  it for different types within the same type list.
+  it for different types within the same type list - it would be forced to be a
-- Conversly, if we tried storing it on `ToInputConnector`, then our mapping
-  wouldn't be agnostic with respect to method it's applying.
+  heterogeneous tuple.
+- Storing `T` in the discriminant (`ToInputConnector`) makes `TypeMapping`
+  described in the next section impossible (or at least very tricky) to
+  implement.

 To summarize, **variable types** are stored in the tuple we're calling `Apply`
 on and **non-variable types** (such as `Model` in the example case) should go
 into the implementation discriminant struct (`ToInputConnector`).

 Note that multiple variable arguments will change how you implement
-`TypeMapping` in the following section.
+`TypeMapping` in the following section but it should be fairly straightforward
+to extend and modify.
+Only additional hurdle one might face is that
+`all_supported_tuples!` yields individual types to the macro it's applied to.

 ### Apply-to-all